Running is convenient.

 How to Use the Galloway “Run-Walk” Method to Prevent Running Injuries

 A ex-Olympian and running coach, Jeff Galloway, is attributed as the founder of the “run-walk” method.
 When he began training novice runners in the 1970s, he realized that the effectiveness of a runner was greatly reduced without adequate breaks.
-From this realization, he developed the “run-walk” method as a means of addressing how to avoid running injuries.
+From this realization, he developed the “run-walk” method as a means of addressing how to avoid running injuries when marathon training or learning techniques for distance running.

 The “run-walk” method includes walk breaks, which reduce excessive fatigue.
 It’s also one of the most effective ways of how to prevent shin splints when running, along with other injuries.
 Galloway further found that the method also increased the motivation of the runners.
-More advanced runners even reported improved times, less injuries, and decreased recovery required post-run.
+More advanced runners even reported improved times, fewer injuries, and decreased recovery required post marathon.

 How to Get Better at Running Using the “Run-Walk” Method

 For a novice looking to get better at running, it’s best to begin with one-minute running and one-minute walking intervals.
-A more advanced runner may take only a 1-2 minute walk break for every couple of miles ran, or only choose to take walk breaks at set water stations.
+A more advanced runner may take only a 1-2 minute walk break for every couple of miles run, or only choose to take walk breaks at set water stations.
+Either option works.
+It’s all about choosing which is best for you, personally.

 Overall, the Galloway “run-walk” method is effective for: